Massabesic High School

-Massabesic High School, Pronounced "MASS-UH-BEE-SIK" is a public high school located in Waterboro, Maine, United States.
+Massabesic High School, Pronounced "mass-uh-BEE-sik" is a public high school located in Waterboro, Maine, United States.
 The school is part of the RSU 57 school system, which serves six southwestern Maine towns with a combined population of approximately 22,000 residents: Alfred, Limerick, Lyman, Newfield, Shapleigh and Waterboro.

 The school is split into two separate buildings: the West Building which serves most of the students in all grades, and the East Building which serves most of the upperclassmen (grades 11 and 12) and special education classes.

 History

-The name Massabesic came from a Native American language that was spoken in the area of the high school before Europeans settled in the area.
+The name Massabesic came from a Native American language that was spoken in the area before Europeans settled in the area.

 Massabesic High School was first opened in 1969 with an enrollment of over nine hundred students within grades nine through twelve.
 Over the years, the school has had enrolled around 1000 students per school year.

 East Building expansion

 On August 29, 2007, Massabesic High School occupied the former Massabesic Junior High School building and declared it the East Building, expanding the high school and eliminating overcrowding problems.

 The East Building contains the foreign language department and the NJROTC program.
 It is also the adult education center for RSU 57.